 This Scoutmaster Bucky Merit Badge Workbook is based off the current Scouts BSA Requirements.

 Requirement 1: Before starting work on any other requirements for this merit badge, write in your own words the meaning of sustainability.
 Explain how you think conservation and stewardship of our natural resources relate to sustainability.
 Have a family meeting, and ask family members to write down what they think sustainability means.
 Be sure to take notes.
 You will need this information again for requirement 5.

 Requirement 2: Do the following:

-Requirement 2a: Develop and implement a plan that attempts to reduce your family’s water usage.
+Requirement 2 a: Develop and implement a plan that attempts to reduce your family’s water usage.
 As a family, discuss water usage.
 To aid in your discussion, if past water bills are available, you may choose to examine a few.
 As a family, choose three ways to help reduce water consumption.
 Implement those ideas for one month.
-Share what you learned with your counselor, and tell how you think your plan affected your family's water usage.
+Share what you learn with your counselor, and tell how you think your plan affected your family’s water usage.

 Food.
 Do A AND either B OR C.